Residential Roof Replacement in SE Michigan

 Insurance may cover a replacement if the damage was caused by a sudden event, such as a storm, hail, or wind damage.
 Normal wear and tear or neglect usually isn’t covered.
 Our team provides detailed reports and works directly with your insurance company to make the process as smooth as possible.

-How long will my new roof last?
+How long will my new asphalt roof last?

 That can depend on many factors, including what materials and methods are used and the climate your home may face.
 Generally, you can expect to get 15 to 30 years out of an asphalt roof, 30 to 60 years out of a metal roof, 50 to 100 years from clay & concrete roofs, and 60 to 150 years from slate roofs.